 - Lack of Motivation

-- Personality and Mood Changes
+- Personality and Mood Changes.

 How Marijuana Affects the Body

-Some immediate physical effects of marijuana include:
+Some immediate physical effects of it include:

 - bloodshot eyes